canary-for-cognition/multimodal-dl-framework/classifier/README.md

 * Training, validation and test metrics;
 * Training, validation and test plots of metrics over epochs;
-* Training, validation and test predictions
+* Training, validation and test preds

 All the parameters involved in the experiment are dumped into the main folder of the report, namely in three files: